 “Steely Dan songs are really the soundtrack of my childhood.”

-Pretty much all of those years were spent with fellow Steely Daners Jay Moran, Phil Lyons, and Pie Cowan as part of The O’bros with whom he recorded the CD “It’s About Time,” produced by Butch Vig.
+Many of those years were spent with fellow Steely Daners Jay Moran, Phil Lyons, and Pie Cowan as part of The O’bros with whom he recorded the CD “It’s About Time,” produced by Butch Vig.

-Clay also played, recorded and toured with Madison singer/songwriter Robert J, including the hit single “It’s You” which featured Clay’s sax and rose to regular rotation on the radio, as well as dozens of Madison-based bands over the years.
+Clay also played, recorded and toured with Madison singer/songwriter Robert J, including the hit single “It’s You” which featured Clay’s sax and rose to regular rotation on the radio, as well as dozens of other Madison-based bands over the years.

 Back and 1994, Clay’s single “Meant To Be” climbed to #19 on the adult contemporary jazz charts.
 He saw a different kind of chart when another song “One More Chance” rose to #9 in Japan in 2008.
 Clay’s horns have been featured on many albums and commercial recordings.
 He’s also played with many artists as a substitute player including Michael McDonald, Aaron Neville, Burt Bacharach, and Peabo Bryson, to name a few.